seapagan/simple-toml-settings/docs/usage.md

 ## Using the settings

+!!! danger "`None` values"

+    The library does not support saving `None` values.
+If you need to save a `None` value, you should use a different value (such as an empty string or `0`) and convert it to `None` in your app.

+    This is because TOML does not support `None` values and the library will convert `None` values to `null` when saving the settings.

+    We may add support for this in the future, but for now you should avoid using `None` values unless they are a default and will never need to be saved - **any `None` value will not be saved to the config file**.

 Once you have created your settings class, you can use it like any other class:

 ```python